 INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

-Robert: In fact it’s true that I wasn’t in a band for a while.
+Robert: In fact, indeed, I wasn’t in a band for a while.

 What was the reason for you leaving for the band?